 Face detection with PHP

 Intel works on the OpenCV library to search for structures on images.
-The library is shipped with training files, what was trained with hundrets of photos to detect faces from different perspectives on images and so we can focus on the PHP part.
+The library is shipped with training files, which were trained with hundrets of photos to detect faces from different perspectives on images and so we can focus on the PHP part.

 Some may ask, what is this good for?
 Google has added the opportunity to search only for faces in their Image Search.
 Lets play with Google.
 The SERP of the search for "Washington" looks something like this: